-A crimp tool helps you join two cables, or a wire and a connector.
-When a wire is joined to a connector such as a lug, we call it crimp.
+A crimp tool helps you join two network cables, or a wire and a connector.
+When a wire is joined to a connector such as a lug, it is called a crimp.

 Crimpers come in varying sizes in line with the American Wire Gauge (AWG).
 Some have replaceable die heads to contain a wider range of wire sizes and connectors.

-Below are the top 3 crimping tools we recommend for you.
+Below are the top 3 crimpers we recommend for you.